 All information provided to the public (including presentations, federal guidelines, and announcements of community meetings) has been made available through the district's web site, www.bibb.k12.ga.us.
-The district's dedicated e-mail address

-(improvementgrantinput@bibb.k12.ga.us) was also posted there, along with downloadable input forms.
+The district's dedicated e-mail address (improvementgrantinput@bibb.k12.ga.us) was also posted there, along with input forms to download.